The Senate Policy on Sessional Dates and the Scheduling of Examinations (Section 7.0) states, in part, that:

 - Treating the request as a conflict and accommodating it within the examination period, or

-Religious Accommodation Guidelines: Other than Final Examinations
+Religious Accommodation Guidelines: Term Work/Course Components other than Final Examinations

 Students seeking accommodations under the terms of this policy may do so in order to reschedule the date of: